ryantd42/NY-Legislative-Git/2023/S3313B-2023/bill.md

  relating to such community mental health and [retardation] DEVELOPMENTAL DISABILITIES facility, all as provided in the aforesaid lease,  sublease or other financing agreement entered into with the corporation.
-  § 12.
+  § 8.
 This act shall take effect immediately; provided, however, that:
-  (a)  the  amendments  to an undesignated paragraph of paragraph (b) of subdivision 2 of section 1676 of the  public  authorities  law  made  by section seven of this act shall not affect the expiration of such undes- ignated paragraph and shall be deemed repealed therewith; and (b)  the  amendments  to an undesignated paragraph of subdivision 1 of section 1680 of the public authorities law made by section nine of  this act  shall  not affect the expiration of such undesignated paragraph and shall be deemed repealed therewith.
+  (a)  the  amendments  to an undesignated paragraph of paragraph (b) of subdivision 2 of section 1676 of the  public  authorities  law  made  by section  four  of  this act shall not affect the repeal of such undesig- nated paragraph and shall be deemed repealed therewith; and (b) the amendments to an undesignated paragraph of  subdivision  1  of section  1680  of the public authorities law made by section six of this act shall not affect the repeal of such undesignated paragraph and shall be deemed repealed therewith.